kwkou/815/articles/mysql-database-enus-operation-monitoring-metrics.md

 - [Chinese Version](/documentation/articles/mysql-database-operation-monitoring-metrics)
 - [English Version](/documentation/articles/mysql-database-enus-operation-monitoring-metrics)

-that use the Microsoft Azure portal -> MySQL Database on Azure.
+that use the Azure portal -> MySQL Database on Azure.
 Select the required performance metrics from the list, and click “Dashboard” to implement real-time monitoring and control.

 <table border="1" cellspacing="0" cellpadding="0">
   <tr>